6.3 Understanding KSL Processes and Entities

 As noted in Figure 6.5 a ProcessModel

-can activate KSL processes, can start entity process sequences, can dispose of entities, and can perform some after replication cleanup.
+can activate KSL processes, can start entity process sequences, can dispose of entities, and will perform some after replication cleanup.
 One of the activities that a process model must perform is to terminate any processes that are still suspended after the replication is completed.
 In addition, it ensures that no entity terminates its process while still having allocations to a resource.
 Thus, a ProcessModel

 class DriveThroughPharmacy(